muratukel/TravelDataset-DataAnalysis/README.md

 This is a simplified textual representation of the database structure and relationships between tables.
 For a more detailed visual representation, you can use database modeling tools like Entity-Relationship Diagrams (ERD) or draw diagrams using applications like draw.io or Lucidchart.

 ![image](https://github.com/muratukel/TravelDataset-DataAnalysis/assets/136103635/8bebb0ec-32ff-4bea-ae07-2c1b88c4e17a)

+## 1-) Retrieve total sales quantities, amounts, and average ticket prices on a per-customer basis.

+-  This question might have been posed by a marketing team looking to understand customer behavior and enhance marketing strategies.
+Total sales quantities, amounts, and average ticket prices on a per-customer basis provide insights into how frequently customers make purchases, how much they spend, and their preferences for specific product categories.
+This information can be utilized for making decisions related to customer segmentation, loyalty programs, personalized recommendations, and discount campaigns.

+- To answer this question, it is necessary to group sales transactions in the dataset by customer identification numbers and calculate the total sales quantity, total sales amount, and average ticket price for each group.